thegymnasium/seemingly-seamless/slides-footer.md

 ![Screenshot of main navigation](img/footer-01.png)<!-- .element: class="r-fit-text" data-id="screencap" -->

+[also show the hawthorn footer]

 Notes:
+- also show the hawthorn footer
-The unified site footer - this looks the same across the eleventy static site and the MFEs.
-The only difference is the links in the MFE/theme version point back to the static site.
+- The unified site footer - this looks the same across the eleventy static site and the MFEs.
+- The only difference is the links in the MFE/theme version point back to the static site.